Mylo-Softworks/KotLLMs/submodules.md

 ```

 TODO: Write new javadoc
 TODO: Add better DSL for function calling which would allow parameters to be defined through a delegate, and accessed as if it were a regular variable.
-TODO: Support writing a custom builder for giving function definitions to the llm, make the current pseudo-json builder default.
-Similar to how FunctionGrammarDef can now be replaced.